 Becky Lee, MM, MT-BC

 This webinar will focus on why music is uniquely beneficial for addressing the goal and need areas of children with disordered Sensory Processing.
 We will discuss the state of music therapy and SPD research, elements of music, how you can use music with your child or client, and common music therapy and SPD goal areas.
 We will demonstrate a number of music therapy interventions addressing multiple goal areas, and will introduce instruments that provide sensory feedback.

 $20 for Parents/Individuals*

-STAR Institute for Sensory Processing Disorder is an AOTA Approved Provider of Continuing Education.
+STAR Institute is an AOTA Approved Provider of continuing education.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.